awsdocs/amazon-ec2-user-guide-windows/doc_source/AMIs.md

 AWS provides updated, fully\-patched Windows AMIs within five business days of Microsoft's patch Tuesday \(the second Tuesday of each month\)\.
 For more information, see [Details About AWS Windows AMI Versions](windows-ami-version-history.md#windows-ami-versions)\.

 The AWS Windows AMIs contain the latest security updates available at the time they were created\.
 For more information, see [Updating Your Windows Instance](windows-ami-version-history.md#update-windows-instance)\.

+### Virtualization Types<a name="virtualization-types"></a>

+AMIs use one of two types of virtualization: paravirtual \(PV\) or hardware virtual machine \(HVM\)\.
+The main differences between PV and HVM AMIs are the way in which they boot and whether they can take advantage of special hardware extensions for better performance\.
+Windows AMIs are HVM AMIs\.

+HVM AMIs are presented with a fully virtualized set of hardware and boot by executing the master boot record of the root block device of your image\.
+This virtualization type provides the ability to run an operating system directly on top of a virtual machine without any modification, as if it were run on the bare\-metal hardware\.
+The Amazon EC2 host system emulates some or all of the underlying hardware that is presented to the guest\.

+HVM guests can take advantage of hardware extensions that provide fast access to the underlying hardware on the host system\.
+HVM AMIs are required to take advantage of enhanced networking and GPU processing\.
+In order to pass through instructions to specialized network and GPU devices, the OS needs to be able to have access to the native hardware platform; HVM virtualization provides this access\.

+Paravirtual guests traditionally performed better with storage and network operations than HVM guests because they could leverage special drivers for I/O that avoided the overhead of emulating network and disk hardware, whereas HVM guests had to translate these instructions to emulated hardware\.
+Now PV drivers are available for HVM guests, so Windows instances can get performance advantages in storage and network I/O by using them\.
+With these PV on HVM drivers, HVM guests can get the same performance as paravirtual guests, or better\.